Kowal Sentry Integration for Magento 2

 - spans for HTTP calls and integrations,

-- cron runtime monitoring,
+- cron execution time monitoring,

 - CLI command monitoring,

-- performance correlation with release and environment.
+- correlating performance with release and environment.

 Structured Logs and observability